The Customs Department has simultaneously deployed professional measures to control customs along the entire Central region.

 Leaders of the Anti-smuggling Investigation Department work and deploy anti-smuggling activities in the Central provinces.

-On May 26, 2025, at coordinates 11°52'20''N, 109°12'03''E in the waters of Khanh Hoa province, Team 2 coordinated with Border Guard Squadron 48 and the Customs Control Team of the Regional Customs Branch XIII to inspect the wooden ship with registration number KH-0757 operated by Mr. Nguyen Duc Dung (born February 10, 1986).
-Upon inspection, about 20,000 liters of liquid suspected to be DO oil without invoices or documents were discovered.
+On May 26, 2025, at coordinates 11°52'20''N, 109°12'03''E in the waters of Khanh Hoa province, Team 2 coordinated with Border Guard Squadron 48 and Customs Control Team under the Regional Customs Branch XIII to inspect wooden ship numbered KH-0757 operated by Mr. Nguyen Duc Dung (born February 10, 1986).
+Through inspection, about 20,000 liters of liquid suspected to be DO oil without invoices and documents were discovered.
 The estimated value of the shipment is about 348 million VND.

-Two days later, on May 28, 2025, in Ninh Thuan waters (coordinates 11°17'N, 109°02'E), Team 2 continued to coordinate with the Coast Guard Region 3 Command to inspect the ship with license plate TH-91658-TS controlled by Mr. Huynh Thanh Phong (born July 19, 1978).
-The ship contained about 75,000 liters of liquid suspected to be DO oil without documents proving its legality, estimated to be worth up to 1.3 billion VND.
+Two days later, on May 28, 2025, in the Ninh Thuan sea area (coordinates 11°17'N, 109°02'E), Team 2 continued to coordinate with the Coast Guard Region 3 Command to inspect the ship with license plate TH-91658-TS controlled by Mr. Huynh Thanh Phong (born July 19, 1978).
+The ship contained about 75,000 liters of liquid suspected to be DO oil without any documents proving its legality, estimated to be worth up to 1.3 billion VND.

 Authorities seized a ship containing about 75,000 liters of liquid suspected to be DO oil without any documents proving its legality, estimated to be worth up to 1.3 billion VND.